Nanolx/NanoDroid/README.md

 ## Summary

-**NanoDroid** can be installed as a Magisk Module or directly to /system, though a bit functionality is only available with Magisk.
+**NanoDroid** can be installed as a Magisk Module or directly to /system, most functionality is available, in System Mode, too.

 More information about Magisk [> XDA](https://forum.xda-developers.com/apps/magisk)